If you have been trying to understand the process and legality of marriage annulment in New Jersey, then you have come to the right place!

-Marriage is among the most important milestones of society as it marks the creation of a family, which is considered to be the basic unit of the community.
-While marriages are intended to last forever, life doesn’t always work out according to our expectations.
+Society considers marriage to be the creation of a family, which is the basic unit of the community.
+Marriages are intended to last forever, but life doesn’t always work out as expected.

 As such, you may be considering ending your marriage because of one reason or another.
 In New Jersey, there are two ways to officially sever your union: through a divorce or an annulment.